-Important Information for November 2023 Reservation Holders
+Important Check-In Information for 2024 Reservation Holders

 Please respect the sovereignty of the Havasupai Tribe and abide by all posted signage and instructions from the rangers.
 Only hike in designated areas.
-Leave no trace (Pack It In, Pack It Out).

 Check-in for all permit reservations will take place at Grand Canyon Caverns Inn, located at Mile Marker 115, Route 66 near Seligman, Arizona 86434.
-The trip leader must check-in for all members of their group.
-The trip leader may check-in starting on the day before your arrival date through the end of your permit date.
-If you arrive and check-in a day or two late, you still must exit the canyon on your original departure date.
+The trip leader must check-in for all members of their group, beginning the day before your arrival date and no later than noon on the first day of your reservation.
+Failure to do so will result in your reservation being cancelled.
+No refunds or rescheduling of dates will be issued.

-You can start the hike on any day of your reservation and you must depart on or before the last day of your reservation.
+You can start the hike on any day of your reservation, and you must depart on or before the last day of your reservation.
 There is no refund for unused days.
 The trail will be open for hiking 24 hours a day.
 Please use caution as assistance may not be readily available during non-business hours.

 HILLTOP TRAILHEAD

 Please note: There is NO camping at Hilltop.
 That includes no sleeping in your vehicle at Hilltop.
 There is limited parking at the trailhead.
 Additional parking is available along the road leading to the trailhead.
-The Tribe is not responsible for vehicles parked at Hilltop.

 COVID PROTOCOLS